laffan/lookbook/sketches/the-tiniest-bar/README.md

 # The Tiniest Bar

-This is my first attempt at using some snapshots of a shipping container from an afternoon walk to texture an invented world.
-Results ... mixed.
+Used a few snapshots of a shipping container near our house to texture an invented (and very lonely) world.

 ![The Tiniest Bar](./src/render.jpg)